 One of my greatest fears is that I will die before completing the projects which have a hold on me.
-In the interest of eventually writing something others might actually enjoy reading, I promised myself I would not put my creative work on pause while pursuing my PhD.
-I often feel guilty when I account for my time by pointing to this work, because it is not the work I'm 'supposed' to be doing.
-Still, I sense that if I wait to write, I simply never will.
+In the interest of eventually finishing the writing that gives my life meaning, I promised myself I would not put my creative work on pause, even while navigating academic forms of work.
+If I wait to write, I sense I simply never will.
 My creative work has been slow but constant.
-Sometimes I feel frustratingly dispersed, but my plan is to keep juggling philosophy and creative writing—to keep all the balls in the air, to keep doing what I'm doing.
+Sometimes I feel frustratingly dispersed, but my plan is to keep juggling philosophy and creative writing, to keep all the balls in the air, to keep doing what I'm doing.

 I started a collection of experimental poetry in 2014.
 It is nearly complete!
 A long poem from the collection won the Robin Blaser Poetry Award in 2015.
 It's here in The Capilano Review's archives.

-In April, I will be performing "Adustion," another long poem from the project, at TEXT/SOUND/PERFORMANCE, a conference on experimental writing and decolonization at University College Dublin.
+In April 2019, I performed "Adustion," another long poem from the project, at TEXT/SOUND/PERFORMANCE, a conference on experimental writing and decolonization at University College Dublin.
 The piece is an amalgamation of Robert Burton’s classic text The Anatomy of Melancholy and numerous theoretical sources.
 It explores the different forms of violence writing can fall prey to by dint of being either opaque or clear.

 In 2018, Adam Katz (University at Buffalo) included one of my long poems in Partial Zine 1.
 Adam glossed his aim as the curator of this zine as follows.
 "I'd like to rise in defense of thinking as partial.
 An incomplete use of human life, unable to root out all its presuppositions.
 What happens when we commit more resources to that than we can spare."